vixterio/B3-3YP/README.md

 - *Controller*: Linear MPC with constraints and supervisory switching
 - *Feedback*: Peripheral glucose measurement (G_PI)
 - *Disturbances*: Unannounced meals applied only to the nonlinear plant

-Two closed-loop simulations are provided:
-- A realistic physiological simulation used to evaluate controller limitations under explicit meal dynamics
-- A paper-style test simulation used to reproduce the qualitative behaviour presented in the reference paper

 ---